[Not sponsored by any of this stuff, I just simply love it and want you to love it too!]

 Stay away from Retinol products.

 However, there are many plant-based, Retinol-alternative products emerging now, and many of them are just as effective, and much safer.
-I have used a few, but I do have really sensitive skin, so the one I like best that gives me absolutely no negative skin reactions is Herbivore Botanicals Bakuchiol Smoothing Serum.
+I have used a few, but I do have really sensitive skin, so the one I like best that gives me absolutely no negative skin reactions is Herbivore Botanicals Bakuchiol Retinol Alternative Smoothing Serum

 “Bakuchiol Serum is a naturally derived retinol-alternative treatment to help smooth the appearance of fine lines and wrinkles while sealing in hydration.
 Bakuchiol, the key ingredient, is sourced sustainably from the Ayurvedic Babchi plant.“-Herbivore Botanicals

 **This product has two Aloe Barbadensis ingredients that rank between a 1 and 3 on the EWG website, so I use this one in moderation as well, about once a week**

 Even though this product is plant-based and very safe, it is still high performing and rather intense.
 If I use this serum once a week, I can still see the smoothing effects for days, so I stick to this level of moderation.
 I have mentioned this product in previous posts as well, so this obviously has some staying power.